Thursday, 22 February 2024

 Next, he attached the mussel shell to the slate, then affixed some smaller shells around the join, and when everything was safely and securely attached, he painted them.
 Hey, presto - instant home-made ashtray.
 When we returned home at the end of our holiday, the ashtray made the journey with us, and as my father was a pipe smoker, often made use of his handiwork - as did my mother, who smoked the occasional cigarette.
 (Hands up those who thought I was going to say she was a pipe smoker too?
 Cheek!)

 Sometime in the early or maybe mid-'70s, I noticed one day that the slate base had been replaced with a sturdier, heavier base and I assumed that the original one had broken, perhaps as a result of being dropped or my father requiring it for some other purpose.
-I never found out the actual reason, but it seems reasonable to assume it was one of those two possibilities.
+I never found out the actual reason, but it seems logical to assume it was one of those two possibilities.
 Some of the shells had also been broken over the years and the paint on them was no longer as bright and shiny as it had once been.
 I'd always intended to spruce it up a bit, but the decades came and went without me ever getting around to it.

 However, several months back, a pal and me visited Prestwick, where I picked up a few small shells from the beach, realising that they were the very chappies I needed for whenever I finally got started on 'tarting up' the ashtray.
 Not that it had been used in many a year as I've never smoked, and visitors usually go outside if they're 'gasping for a fag' Anyway, long story short, I applied myself to restoring the ashtray's cosmetic appearance over the last couple of days and now it looks better than it has for a long time.
 I used acrylic paints on the shells as acrylic dries quicker than enamel, then coated them with acrylic varnish.